 Amalfi is a charming, peaceful resort town on Italy's scenic Amalfi Coast.
-It was once one of the four powerful Maritime Republics and has much historic interest.
-Narrow alleyways wind through the town up the slopes between the sea and mountains.
-Besides history and beauty, the town is noted for its good beaches and bathing establishments, historic resorts and hotels, lemons, and handmade paper.
+In the centuries before Papal dominance of the Italian peninsula, Amalfi was one of the four powerful Maritime Republics and as a result, has a lot of historic sites.
+It's also incredibly scenic, with narrow alleyways that through the town up the slopes between the sea and mountains.
+Besides history and beauty, the town is noted for its good beaches and bathing establishments, historic resorts and hotels, lemon cultivation, and handmade paper.

 The town of Amalfi is the heart of the Amalfi Coast southeast of Naples, as you can see on this Amalfi Coast Map.
 It's between the town of Salerno, a transportation hub, and the resort village of Positano.

 Amalfi was one of the first Italian cities to emerge from the so-called "dark ages" after the fall of the Roman Empire.
 By the 9th century, it was the most important port in southern Italy.
 It's the oldest of the four great Maritime Republics (including Genoa, Pisa, and Venice), which lasted through the 12th century.
 Its military and trading power brought it great fame and influenced its architecture.

 At its peak, the population of Amalfi was as high as 80,000 but several sackings by Pisa followed by the storm and earthquake of 1343, in which much of the old town slid into the sea, considerably diminished the population.
 Today it's home to only about 5,000 full-time residents, but its population soars in the summertime, when Italian and international travelers flock here for its beautiful sea and beaches, resort-like feel and picturesque setting.